emilevr/space/README.md

 - Analyzes and displays the _apparent size_ of files in one or more directory trees.
 - Enables visual exploration of disk space usage.
 - Files or directories may be deleted to free up disk space.
-- All files are included and may be visually filtered based on relative size.
+- All files are included and may be visually filtered based on relative size and/or a regex matching the full file path.
 - This is the default mode.
   ![TUI on Windows](docs/cli/tui-windows.png)